mk-fg/fgtk/README.rst

 ssh-r-sync / ssh-r-sync-recv
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-"ssh -Rsync" - SSH shell-script and client to negotiate and run rsync pulls over ssh reverse tunnels ("ssh -R") without any extra client-side setup.
+"ssh -Rsync" - SSH shell and client to negotiate/run rsync pulls over ssh reverse tunnels ("ssh -R") without any extra client-side setup.

-I.e. ``ssh-r-sync user@backup-host somedir`` should ssh into user\@backup-host,
-with auto-selected reverse-tunnel (-R) spec depending on local machine name, pass backup parameters and run ``rsync --daemon`` locally, allowing remote backup-host to initiate a pull from this daemon over secure/authenticated ssh tunnel, picking appropriate destination path and most rsync parameters, rotating/removing stuff on the backup-fs as necessary.
+Just running ``ssh-r-sync user@backup-host somedir`` should ssh into user\@backup-host, with auto-selected reverse-tunnel (-R) spec depending on local machine name, pass backup parameters and run ``rsync --daemon`` locally, allowing remote backup-host to initiate a pull from this daemon over established secure/authenticated ssh tunnel, picking appropriate destination path and most rsync parameters, rotating/removing stuff on the backup-fs (via hooks) as necessary.

 This is done to avoid following problematic things: